interlegis/alpine-nginx/README.md

 nginx is installed with the default configuration listening at 8080 and 8443 ports.

+The following common scenarios are also supported:

+#### Nginx in front of PHP-FPM

+Alpine-nginx includes a default configuration to use with PHP-FPM:

+ - NGINX_PHP_FPM_HOST: hostname of the PHP-FPM server.
+Defaults to empty (disabled).
+ - NGINX_PHP_FPM_PORT: port which PHP-FPM server listes to.
+Defaults to 9000.

+#### Nginx as a Mail Proxy

-In addition, it is possible to config Mail Proxying with the folloging environment variables:
+It is possible to config Mail Proxying with the folloging environment variables:

  - NGINX_MAIL_ENABLE: defaults to "false", "true" enables mail proxying.
  - NGINX_MAIL_PROTOCOLS: defaults to "smtp-587 imap-143 pop3-110".
 It's a list separated by spaces with protocol configuration separated by hyphens, as following: